seungjun45/Water-Filling/README.md

   </div>
 </div>

+YOU WILL FIND THAT THE CODES ARE REALLY SIMPLE, BUT THE PERFORMANCE IS POWERFUL.

 My second year project under advisor Prof. Changick Kim (2015.09~2016.03).
 The technique is for removing illumination distortions for camera captured document images.
 Project funded by Hancom company.